FOREX-Euro gains in aftermath of ECB rate decision and Draghi

 * Euro up vs dollar after ECB decision and Draghi

-While investors in other markets would have welcomed further ECB action, a cut in rates or further monetary stimulus would have been negative for the euro.

-The ECB held its main interest rate at 1.0 percent on Wednesday, resisting international pressure to provide more support for the ailing euro zone economy.
+The ECB held its main interest rate at 1.0 percent on Wednesday, resisting international pressure to provide more support for the euro zone's ailing economy..

-Investors also shrugged off comments from ECB President Mario Draghi, who put the onus on European political leaders to resolve the debt crisis.

-"Lack of negative news overnight and from Draghi prompted a short squeeze," said Michael Woolfolk, senior currency strategist at BNY Mellon.
+But any dollar strength against the euro was likely capped after Atlanta Fed President Dennis Lockhart said on Wednesday, the Federal Reserve may need to consider additional monetary easing if a wobbly U.S. economy falters or Europe's troubles generate a broader financial shock.

+"The sell-off in the euro we saw post-press conference was short-lived and we're bouncing around within the move," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
+Draghi's comments "were negative and the move was the right one but it ran out of steam."

 Investors had been gearing up for the ECB to signal monetary stimulus to bolster the struggling economy and restore confidence in the euro zone.